python-rope/rope/docs/library.rst

 .. code-block:: python

-  myproject.validate()
+  myproject.validate(resource)

-This validates all files and directories in the project.
+This validates all files and directories in resource.
 Call this function every time you want use rope (i.e., before performing refactorings).

-Activating Static Object Analysis
+Performing Static Object Analysis
 ---------------------------------

-One of the greatest strengths of rope is its static object analysis (SOA).
-You can perform SOA on a module using the `PyCore.analyze_module()` method.
-However, performing SOA on a module is not cheap.
-The best time for performing SOA is when saving files.
-And it should be performed only on changed scopes.

-But because rope is not notified about the changes the IDE performs, you need to tell rope about the change.
-You can do so by using ``rope.base.libutils.report_change()``.
-Whenever you want to change a module you can do something like:
+One of the greatest strengths of rope is its Static Object Analysis (SOA).
+It analyzes function calls and assignments to collect the types of objects passed to the function.
+Rope uses the collected data to infer the type of function parameters, return values, and the objects stored in built-in containers.
+The function ``rope.base.libutils.analyze_modules()`` performs SOA on all modules in the project.
+It is recommended that you call this function occasionally, and especially before performing large refactorings.
+Note that analyzing all modules of a project may take a long time.

+If you have ``automatic_soa`` set, which instructs rop to analyze the changed scopes of modules, then you should report the changes by calling ``rope.base.libutils.report_change()`` when saving files, as follows:

 .. code-block:: python

-  # Do the writing.
+  # Save the new contents.
   old_contents = resource.read()
-  resource.write(new_content)
+  resource.write(new_contents)

   # Inform rope about the change.
   libutils.report_change(myproject, path, old_contents)

+Note, however, that the use of ``automatic_soa`` is discouraged, because it may slow down saving considerably.

 Closing The Project